-Per Florida law (101.62, Fla.
-Stat.), vote-by-mail (absentee) ballot requests are valid for all elections through the end of the calendar year of the next regularly scheduled general election.
-Vote-by-mail requests made prior to the November 8, 2022 General Election have expired.
-Select one of the options below to submit a new vote-by-mail request for elections through 2024.
+Per 101.62, F.S., vote-by-mail ballot requests are valid for all elections through the end of the calendar year of the next regularly scheduled general election.
+Vote-by-mail requests made prior to November 8, 2022 have expired.
+Select one of the options below to submit a vote-by-mail request through 2024.

 Requesting Your Ballot

-If requesting a ballot be mailed to an address other than the voter's address on file, the request must be made in writing.
-A written request must be signed by the voter and include the voter's Florida driver license number or Florida ID card number or the last four digits of the voter's Social Security number.
+Yes.
+The request must be made in writing.
+The written request must be signed and include your date of birth, Florida driver license number or Florida ID card number or the last four digits of your Social Security number.

+You may pick up a vote-by-mail ballot from the elections office.
 A designee also may pick up a vote-by-mail ballot for a voter from the supervisor of elections office beginning nine days before election day but may pick up only two ballots per election, other than his or her own ballot or ballots for members of his or her immediate family.
-Designees must have written authorization from the voter, present a photo ID and sign an affidavit (English/Spanish).
+Designees must have written authorization from the voter, present a photo ID and sign an affidavit (English